|Site Map | Bulletin Home | Temple University|

 Information about the services offered at each campus is presented below.

-Main Campus: The Main Campus Office of Continuing Education is the University's central office for serving non-matriculated students.
+Main Campus: The Main Campus Office of Continuing Education is the university's central office for serving non-matriculated students.
 Non-matriculated students are those who have not been formally admitted to a degree program.
-[See Programs with Academic Credit/Undergraduate Non-Matriculated Students below.]
-The Office serves a variety of students, including adults returning to school for undergraduate or graduate courses, professionals updating their skills, qualified students seeking undergraduate admission, students taking courses for personal enrichment, and visiting students.
-There is no formal application to enroll as a Continuing Education student; however, first-time enrollers are asked to provide documentation of education completed (high school transcript, GED certificate, college transcripts, or college diploma).
-Prior to their enrollment, degree-seeking students may be required to take one or more University placement tests.
+[See Undergraduate Non-Matriculated Students below.]
+The office serves a variety of students, including adults returning to school for undergraduate or graduate courses, professionals updating their skills, qualified students seeking undergraduate admission, students taking courses for personal enrichment, and visiting students.
+There is no formal application to enroll as a Continuing Education student; however, first-time enrollers are asked to provide documentation of education completed (high school transcript, GED certificate, college transcripts [minimum 2.00 GPA required], or college diploma).
+Prior to their enrollment, degree-seeking students may be required to take one or more university placement tests.

 ● individual academic advising

 First-year, non-matriculated students may register for a maximum of 11 credits per semester.
 Second-year, non-matriculated student registrations are based upon academic progress.
 However, non-matriculated students are prohibited from registering via OWLnet and must register through their Continuing Education office.
 Continuing Education students must apply for admission by the completion of 30 s.h.
 Preadmission counseling, academic advising, registration, and other support services are provided for non-matriculated students.

 For more information on non-matriculated students, see the Academic Policies and Regulations section of this Bulletin.